google/android-security-lints/README.md

 *   `TapjackingDetector` - Suggests adding the
     `filterTouchesWhenObscured` attribute to buttons and switches with `"enable"` in the view name.
+    *   Lint ID: `TapjackingVulnerable`
     *   **Risk:** views without this attribute can be susceptible to tapjacking attacks by other apps obscuring the UI to trick the user into performing certain actions.
 *   `StrandhoggDetector` - Suggests updating the target SDK version to 28 or above.
+    *   Lint ID: `StrandhoggVulnerable`
     *   **Risk:** Android previously had a design bug in task reparenting in earlier versions, which allowed malicious applications to hijack legitimate user actions and trick users into providing credentials to malicious apps.
-*   `UnintendedDebugDetector` - Prohibits an application from having the `android:debuggable` attribute to `true`.
+*   `UnintendedExposedUrlDetector` - Prohibits an application from having unintentional URLs exposed within XML files.
+    *   Lint ID: `UnintendedExposedUrl`
-    *   **Risk:** Attackers can debug the application, allowing them to gain access to parts of the application that should be kept secure.
+        *   **Risk:** URLs that look intended for debugging and development purposes only are exposed in the application, allowing attackers to gain access to parts of the application and server that should be kept secure.
+    *   Lint ID: `UnintendedPrivateIpAddress`
+        *   **Risk:** Private IP addresses are referenced that may have been intended only for debugging and development, and should not be exposed publicly.
 *   `TelephonySecretCodeDetector` - Prohibits the use of `android.provider.Telephony.SECRET_CODE` within an intent filter / exported component.